 Editor, Brewed Awakenings

-Tabitha Maloley is an Aquinas College graduate who has received her Bachelor's Degree in English with an emphasis on Creative Writing and a minor in Japanese.
-She has wild travel aspirations, a serious love of playing video games, and when she's not writing or reading she works as a server at Logan's Roadhouse.
+Tabitha Maloley is an Aquinas College graduate who has received her Bachelor's Degree in English with an emphasis in Creative Writing and a minor in Japanese.
+She has wild travel aspirations, a serious love of playing video games, and when she's not writing or reading she keeps the wheels on the bus of Caffeinated Press's editorial projects.
 She lives in Grand Rapids with her husband, two cats and a dog.

 Abigail McClung -- a graduate of Kendall College of Art and Design -- specializes in print design.
 In addition to her professional work as a ninja of print aesthetics, she serves as the in-house designer for Caffeinated Press.
 If you like the look of The 3288 Review, buy her a cup of tea -- she built the fabulous visual design of the journal.